p-org/P/Docs/docs/tutorial/clientserver.md

 - [Server.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p): Implements the BankServer and the backend Database state machines.

-??? tip "[Expand]: Lets walk through Server.p"
+??? tip "[Expand]: Let us walk through Server.p"
     - ([L1 - L7](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p#L1-L7)) &rarr; Declares the events used to communicate between the bank server and the backend database.
     - ([L9 - L48](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p#L9-L48)) &rarr; Declares the `BankServer` machine.
 The BankServer machine uses a database machine as a service to store the bank balance for all its clients.
     On receiving an eWithDrawReq (withdraw requests) from a client, it reads the current balance for the account,